google/cel-spec/doc/langdef.md

 "foobar".endsWith("bar") // true
 ```

-**matches** \- Tests whether a string matches a given regular expression.
-Time
+**matches** \- Tests whether a string matches a given RE2 regular expression.
-complexity is proportional to the product of the sizes of the arguments.
+Time complexity is proportional to the product of the sizes of the arguments
+as guaranteed by the [RE2 design](https://github.com/google/re2/wiki/WhyRE2).

 **Signatures:**